Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 ## [Mental Health Resources for Students](#mental-health-resources-for-students)
 Sometimes Epicodus students can experience mental health challenges.
-This could be an ongoing challenge that you’ve experienced before or it could be a new difficulty resulting from managing the stresses of life while in an intensive program of study.
+This could be an ongoing challenge that you've experienced before or it could be a new difficulty resulting from managing the stresses of life while in an intensive program of study.
 Either way, we want you to know that mental health concerns are common and nothing to be ashamed of and that mental health support is available should you need it.
 The following list is by no means exhaustive and there are many more resources out there than it would be possible to list here.
-That said, we hope this gives you a place to start if you are looking for support and don’t know where to begin.
+That said, we hope this gives you a place to start if you are looking for support and don't know where to begin.
 If you need **academic support or accommodation** around mental health concerns, please reach out to an Epicodus staff member so we can collaborate on how to best support you in this program.
 Your mental and emotional wellness matter, so please take good care of yourself!

 ### Hotlines and General Resources
 * [Trans Lifeline](https://translifeline.org)